Go to the top of this page

 [Future action plans]

-In fiscal 2023, we will continually promote 4 initiatives: employee education, enviromental improvement, information dissemination, and accessible tourism.
+From fiscal year 2025 onward, we will continually promote 4 initiatives: employee education, enviromental improvement, information dissemination, and accessible tourism.

 Prevention of human trafficking